aguamar/thoughts/docs/40-talks.md

 Internet of Things; corporate negligence; public policy and the crypto wars; dangers of a non-free Web and untrusted, ephemeral software; pervasive monitoring; remote servers, services, and "the cloud"; modern vehicles;
-draconian DMCA threats; the fight against decentralization and free software; societal pressures and complacency with the status quo; and more.
+the fight against decentralization and free software; societal pressures and complacency with the status quo; and more.

 Attendees will walk away with a broad understanding of these topics; an overview of mitigations; and dozens of resources for further research and